adonisjs/adonisjs.com/content/blog_posts/articles/kysely-with-adonisjs.md

 ## Creating a new AdonisJS application

 Let's create a new AdonisJS application using the [slim starter kit](https://github.com/adonisjs/slim-starter-kit).
-I selected a slim starter kit because it does not come with any database layer, giving us a clean surface to configure Kysely.
+I selected the slim starter kit because it does not come with any database layer, giving us a clean surface to configure Kysely.

 ```sh
 npm init adonisjs@latest hello-world -- -K=slim